 - Verification of physical address where the construction will take place

-When your new build gets approved, you will need to post the yellow hard card on the electrical pole for temporary electrical services.
+When your new build gets approved, you will need to post the yellow hard card on the property, visible from the street, for inspectors to properly inspect the project.
 You will also need to send a copy of the permit to the Health Unit to obtain a sewage permit.

 The Building Plan

 The most important document when applying for a building permit is the building plan.
-As mentioned, the plan needs to be stamped by a certified architect or engineer.
+As mentioned, the plan may need to be stamped by a certified architect or engineer, depending on the complexity of the project.
 It should include the site plan as well as plans for the foundation, floor, wall sections, roof framing, basic electrical, plumbing, window, and door schedule, etc. (Not all parishes require stamped plans for renovations or residential construction.
 Check with your local code office for exact requirements.)
-Where your property is located, determines the requirements for the property’s dimension.
+Where your property is located, determines the requirements for the property's dimension.
 When it comes to residential single-family homes in Lafayette, the standard setbacks are 20 feet from the front or street/corner block, 5 feet from the sides or adjoining property lines, and 10 feet from the back property line.
-That’s why the site plan can determine whether you will obtain a permit or not.
+Some HOA/neighborhoods may have more restrictive setbacks to follow.
+That's why the site plan can determine whether you will obtain a permit or not.
 It must be drawn to scale and it should include:

 - The dimensions of all structures (those planned and already built).

 - The structure's relationship to property lines, streets, and easements.

 - Subdivision name, phase, lot, and street address.